 Section 3: Essential Ingredients for Tuna Casserole

-• Toppings: Bread crumbs, crushed potato chips, or even fried onions can add a crunchy finish to the casserole.
+- Toppings: Bread crumbs, crushed chips or fried onions give a nice crunch.

 Section 4: Tips for Making the Perfect Tuna Casserole